 Partnerships for Employment (P4E) is a partnership between the University of Waterloo, Wilfrid Laurier University, University of Guelph and Conestoga College.
-P4E hosts two events per year: a Career Fair (the final Wednesday in September, annually) and a Job Fair (the first Wednesday in February, annually).
+P4E hosts two events per year: a Career Fair and a Job Fair.
+This upcoming year P4E will be hosting a Virtual Job Fair.

 Wondering if Career or Job Fair is right for your organization?